 The US has imposed sanctions on Burma since 1988, when about 3 000 people were killed in an army crackdown on pro-democracy activists.

-US ties with Burma appear to be less frosty than in recent years and last month’s visit by US Senator Jim Webb—the first by a senior US official in more than a decade—was hailed by the junta as a big success.
+US ties with Burma appear to be less frosty than in recent years and last month’s visit by US Senator Jim Webb — the first by a senior US official in more than a decade — was hailed by the junta as a big success.

 Clinton said in July that the US would help Burma if its army rulers held free, fair and inclusive elections and released Suu Kyi, who has been in detention, or ”protective custody”, for 14 of the past 20 years.

 Suu Kyi was given another 18 months under house arrest last month for letting an American intruder stay at her home for two nights.
+Critics said that ruling was designed to keep her out of elections next year, the first in the former Burma since 1990.

 Analysts said the change in approach was a positive step that could eventually lead to reforms in a country crippled by five decades of economic mismanagement and oppressive army rule.